OlssonF/ESA2023_neon4cast_workshop/README.md

 More information on forking and cloning in R can be found at [happygitwithr](https://happygitwithr.com/fork-and-clone.html), a great resource to get you started using version control with RStudio.

 ### 3. Work through the example

 Step through the code chunks to take you through a simple forecasting workflow and submit your first real-time forecast to the Challenge!
-More information on the Challenge can be found [here](https://projects.ecoforecast.org/neon4cast-docs/)
+More information on the Challenge can be found in [Thomas et al. 2023](https://doi.org/10.1002/fee.2616) and the associated [documention](https://projects.ecoforecast.org/neon4cast-docs/)